How Many Potatoes Per Plant? 5 Best Tips To Increase Yield

 Potatoes grow best in a sunny spot with sandy, well-draining soil.
 They require wet soil and a 5-10-10 fertilizer before planting, as well as a side dressing in the midseason.

-Two parts garden soil to 1 part compost is the perfect mix for raised beds and hills.
+Potatoes grow best in loam soil that drains well and is sunny.
+These plants require 5-10-10 fertilizers and moist soil during the growing season.
+Two parts garden soil to one part compost is the perfect mix for raised beds and hills.
 That will protect them grown on ridges from waterlogging and will also assist in preventing sunburn.

-Plants with disease symptoms, such as lesions on leaves and stems, should be destroyed immediately and killed as soon as possible.
+Plants with disease symptoms, such as lesions on leaves and stems, should be destroyed and killed as soon as possible.

 What Is The Average Yield Of A Potato Plant?